 “The vast majority of pediatric MS cases are relapsing-remitting, with [symptoms] worsening for a few days or weeks and then resolving partially or completely for a while,” says Jaclyn Graff, D.P.T., a pediatric rehabilitation physical therapist at the Hospital for Special Surgery in New York, NY.
 “Although the child may be free of symptoms during the remission phase, neurological damage can still occur.”
 That’s why it’s important to make movement a daily habit.
 Focus on keeping things fun, stop doing anything that causes pain, and always talk to your child’s physician before starting a new exercise routine.
 Ready?
 Let’s go.

-For kids with MS, tight hamstrings can trigger back pain and make standing and lying with straight legs uncomfortable, Graff says.
+For kids with MS, tight hamstrings can trigger back pain and, according to Graff, make standing and lying with straight legs uncomfortable.
 To relax the hamstrings, have your kid lie on his or her back.
 Wrap a long sheet or belt around one foot, with the child holding the ends.
 Ask your child to raise a foot toward the ceiling, keeping the knee as straight as possible, to feel a gentle stretch in the back of the leg.
 If your child needs help, hold and raise the leg for her or him.
 Do three to five 30 to 45-second holds per leg.

 Stretching the calves can make it easier for kids to stand with their feet flat on the floor without pain, Graff says.
 Have your child sit down with one leg extended, the other relaxed and bent.
 Wrap a long sheet or belt around the extended foot, with your kid holding the ends.
 Your child will then pull at the sheet or belt, drawing back the toes for a gentle stretch in the calf.
 If the child has trouble holding the sheet or belt, gently press back his or her extended foot yourself.
 Do three to five 30- to 45-second holds per leg.